Apostolis-Kaplanis/Software-Engineering/README.md

 The **goal** of the editor is to facilitate the usage of Latex commands for the preparation of Latex documents.
 One of the prominent **features** that distinguishes the LatexEditor from other similar applications is its multi-strategy version tracking functionalities that enable undo and redo actions.

 From architectural point of view, was used *Model-View-Controller(MVC)*.
+It was used *swing* library for the building of GUI.

 Moreover this project is developed with some of the most common **design patterns**:
  * Prototype pattern